This post may contain affiliate links. Read my full disclosure policy.

 - 2 tablespoons olive oil– optional- see notes

-- * feel free to sub other veggies for the carrots and cucumber- like zucchini noodles, red bell, turnip, kohlrabi, radishes.
+- * Feel free to sub other veggies for the carrots and cucumber-like zucchini noodles, red bell, turnip, kohlrabi, radishes, etc.

-- Cook the noodles according to directions.
+- Cook the noodles according to package directions.
+(I usually pour hot water over noodles and let them soak until tender.)
 If using sea kelp noodles, no need to cook.
+Rinse with cold water.
+Drain well.